 OFE Feedback Descriptor Element 1 … N: OFE Feedback Descriptor elements containing CSI for the channels between the device and each transmitting OFE.
 The number of elements N is equal to the Number of OFEs field

-OFE Feedback Descriptor Element

 The OFE Feedback Descriptor element contains channel state information about a received signal from a given transmitter, i.e. a single multi-OFE pilot division.
+Its structure is given in Figure 44.